 Before we jump to the main topics, here’s a quick video that helps you prime a new grease gun.

-The first thing you should do tugging the T-handle and stripping it out of the grease gun.
+The first thing you should do tugging the T-handle and strip it out of the grease gun.
 Press down a little bit on the handle to lock it into the exposed spot.
-You will notice a mini groove into which the handle suits to grip it open while you fill-up the gun with grease.
+You will notice a mini groove into which the handle suits to grip it open while you fill up the gun with grease.

 The next step is to tug the vacant grease cartridge out after unscrewing the metal cylinder inside the grease gun.
 Generally, the gun is screwed by the cylinder, not far away from the nozzle.

 Tug the metal tab off one end of your new grease tube.
 Tug the plastic cap or rubber off the other end.
 The tube is now ready to accept the cartridge.

 Before inserting the cartridge inspect for any dents or crushed ends.
 Don’t use tubes if these issues are found as they may cause the follower assembly to hang up in the tube or cause lubricant bypass.